Bira/octopus-carnival/_drafts/df-marksmanship.md

 allow us to consider all of our Fast-Draw attempts automatic successes, increasing our number of shots to 58.

-Another 5 points would increase Legs' Bow skill to 19 and buy them the Flawless Nocking perk from the same Pyramid issue, finally bringing us to that perfect 60 for a total of 11 points.
+Another point would buy Legs the Flawless Nocking perk from the same Pyramid issue, finally bringing us to that perfect 60 for a total of 7 points.

+This does assume Legs shifted some of their starting points around to get Bow from the template-standard level of 18 to 20.
+If they hadn't done that, they'd need another 4 earned points here to bring it to 19 in order to qualify for Flawless Nocking, bringing the improvement cost here to 11.

 ## Harsk